Select Page

 IARS International Outreach Travel Grant – up to $5,000

-Travel grant awards range from $1,000 and up to $5,000 for abstract presenters to attend the IARS Annual Meetings, presented by IARS and SOCCA.
-The IARS International Outreach Travel Grant, developed by the IARS International Subcommittee, supports scientists globally to grow the richness and diversity of background, location and expertise at the IARS Annual Meeting.
+Travel grant awards are now available ranging from $1,000 and up to $5,000 for abstract presenters to attend the 2026 Annual Meeting, presented by IARS and SOCCA, May 1-3, in Montreal, Quebec, Canada.
+The IARS International Outreach Travel Grant supports scientists globally and will grow the richness and diversity of background, location and expertise at the IARS Annual Meeting.
 These IARS travel grants are designed specifically for individuals located in low-income, lower-middle-income, and upper-middle-income countries who are involved in research related to anesthesia.
-The IARS travel grants make it possible for individuals, who would not otherwise be able to participate in the meeting, to access the wider global anesthesiology community through meaningful engagement at our leading-edge annual meeting.
+The IARS travel grants aim to make it possible for individuals, who would not otherwise be able to participate in the meeting, to access the wider global anesthesiology community through meaningful engagement at our leading-edge annual meeting.

 View full application details.